Eschults/useful_stuff/README.md

 git commit -m "conflict solving" git push origin unmergeable_branch

-# open your PR in github to merge it
+# open your PR on github to merge it
 hub browse

-# merge your PR in github
+# merge your PR on github

 # go back to your terminal and update your local master with merged files
 git checkout master